 Program CRT-7.2 - Allow housing on sites with institutional uses.
 Revise the Zoning Ordinance to allow housing development on sites used for institutional purposes, such as educational facilities and churches.
-Target a a minimum density of 30 du/ac to meet HCD guidelines for low-income housing feasibility.

 Responsibility: Department of Economic and Community Development - Planning Division